ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 ===== Open Issues =====

-"terrible idea" - I'm still waiting to hear details.

 "it's a bit late" - We only have a deprecation at the moment (which can and is being ignored), it will be "too late" when PHP 9.0 uses Fatal Errors.

 "Userland scalar types [...] did not include coercion from NULL for //very// good reasons." - The only reason mentioned in [[https://wiki.php.net/rfc/scalar_type_hints_v5|Scalar Type Declarations]] is "to be consistent with our existing type declarations" (no further details given).
-Talking to developers, the only reason mentioned is noted above, where NULL can be viewed as a missing/invalid value, and passing NULL to a function like //htmlspecialchars()// could indicate a problem (while that might be useful in the context of //strict_types=1//, it hasn't been the case for everyone else).
+Talking to developers, the only reason mentioned is noted above, where NULL can be viewed as a missing/invalid value, and passing NULL to a function like //htmlspecialchars()// could indicate a problem (which can a be useful check for static analysis, or in the context of //strict_types=1//).

 ===== Future Scope =====